ern2150/FVCR/broadcast-stats.md

 8/15/2021 | UDUNOME / Michiaki Watanabe - Jun no Uta (karaoke)
-8/15/2021 | Seattle Freemont Troll Bridge, Archie McPhee, FUN / Mac DeMarco - Young Coconut 8/15/2021 | Ramesh and Vishnu Warn and Welcome You All / Pierre Porte - The Lazy Game 8/12/2021 | WHAT'S WRONG WITH THOSE FUCKIN CARS MAN / Original audio, then FUN theme 8/12/2021 | Ski Masks and Flaming Chassis (Iron Angels) / Kali Uchis - After the Storm 8/12/2021 | Royal Warriors strangers in the day / Network Music Ensemble - Holiday for Lovers 8/12/2021 | Lethal Panther Grocery Guns / Alvvays - Dreams Tonite 8/12/2021 | That Girl Is Violating Parole Inside / Boys Town Gang - Signed Sealed Delivered 8/12/2021 | Barrel and Snorkel Strats / Heatwave - Lay It on Me 8/12/2021 | Fender bender turns into suitcase brawl then boat brawl / Delegation - Darlin (I Think About You) 7/13/2021 | Little Red Cynthia Hood vs Pit Fighter / Edwards Generation - That's How Much I Love Her 6/15/2021 | Wicker Thunderdome from Kickboxer's Fury into CHAMP / Eddie Johns - More Spell on You 6/10/2021 | Zar and the West Side Boys / Joji - Pretty Boy
+8/15/2021 | Seattle Freemont Troll Bridge, Archie McPhee, FUN / Mac DeMarco - Young Coconut 8/15/2021 | Ramesh and Vishnu Warn and Welcome You All / Pierre Porte - The Lazy Game 7/13/2021 | Little Red Cynthia Hood vs Pit Fighter / Edwards Generation - That's How Much I Love Her 6/15/2021 | Wicker Thunderdome from Kickboxer's Fury into CHAMP / Eddie Johns - More Spell on You 6/10/2021 | Zar and the West Side Boys / Joji - Pretty Boy